 Strain construction

 The following methods for gene deletion in S. aureus are based on the protocol by Kato and Sugai (2011).
-We will construct a plasmid for allelic exchange based on pKFT, fusing about 600 bp of DNA from upstream of the S. aureus rpsU gene to 600 bp of DNA from downstream of rpsU (Kato & Sugai, 2011)). pKFT is a vector that has a multicloning site, encodes ampicillin and tetracycline resistance, an origin of replication for E. coli, and a temperature-sensitive origin of replication for S. aureus.
-The plasmid will not tolerate temperatures above 30°C for replication or integration.
+We will construct a plasmid for allelic exchange based on pKFT, fusing about 600 bp of DNA from upstream of the S. aureus rpsU gene to 600 bp of DNA from downstream of rpsU (Kato & Sugai, 2011). pKFT is a vector that has a multicloning site, encodes ampicillin and tetracycline resistance, an origin of replication for E. coli, and a temperature-sensitive origin of replication for S. aureus.
+The plasmid will replicate at30°C or below.
+Integration into the chromosome occurs at 42°C, a temperature that is nonpermissive for the plasmid..
 We will construct the plasmid in E. coli and confirm by Sanger sequencing.
 The plasmid will first be transformed into RN4220, a strain of S. aureus that has been engineered to readily accept foreign DNA, at 30°C to encourage plasmid replication, before being transformed into the target strain of S. aureus for the deletion, SA113.
 We will grow SA113 colonies containing the plasmid at 42°C to promote integration into the chromosome.
 We will screen for the integration of the plasmid into the chromosome by colony PCR on colonies that grow in the presence of tetracycline, using primers that are located outside rpsU.
 To encourage allelic replacement, we will grow the primary integrants in TSB without antibiotics overnight at 25°C, then subculture into fresh TSB without antibiotics and grow at 25°C again.
-Passaging of the culture at this temperature should eradicate any residual replicating plasmid.
+Passaging of the culture at this temperature promotes a double-crossover event .
 We will plate cultures on TSA with and without tetracycline and screen for colonies that grow only on the plates with no antibiotic.
 We will confirm deletion of rpsU by colony PCR and sequencing.

 Determining MIC of vancomycin and daptomycin against S. aureus